NatalyCreates/NatalyCreates.github.io/pages/about.markdown

 My current full time project is an indie puzzle game called [Zen Garden][].

-I've worked on freelance projects in Unity3D as a programmer and as a game designer.
+I've worked on games and other projects in Unity3D as a programmer and as a game designer.

-I participate in game jams and work on varied creative projects in my free time.
+I participate in many game jams and work on creative projects in my free time.
 I learn something new from every project.

 When I'm not making games, I play board games with friends, write blog posts, watch sci-fi movies, and work to improve myself in every aspect of life.